LogoLogo

 Step 2: Run wallet in restore mode

-• Open a Command Prompt (Windows) or Terminal (Linux / OSX) and navigate to the wallet folder
+• Open a (Windows) or (Linux / OSX) and navigate to the wallet folder

 • Run wallet with --generate-from-keys argument: